qbittorrent/qBittorrent-website/index.md

 Donation info [here](donate).

-If you want to help in translating qBittorrent, see these [instructions](http://wiki.qbittorrent.org/How-to-translate-qBittorrent).
+If you want to help in translating qBittorrent, see these <a href="http://wiki.qbittorrent.org/How-to-translate-qBittorrent" target="_blank">instructions</a>.

 ### Recommend qBittorrent